huichanming/Constant-Q-PSTD/README.md

         ../geometry/gxp
        --receivers's z position prefix filename (float)   // the output file in Setp #1) ../geometry/gzp
        --input vp binary filename (float)         // velocity model stored in a binary format with x (trace id) as the primary column
        ../output/gasv160_398.bin
        --input density binary filename (float)    // density model stored in a binary format with x (trace id) as the primary column
        ../output/rho160_398.bin
        --output snapshots or not (1: yes, 0: no)  // if 1, ouput wavefield snapshot every 10 time steps to ../obsdata/snapa*_nz_nx.bin
          0
       b) For viscoacoustic forward modeling: go to the same folder "input" and edit "visac2drealmodeling.txt", similar to step a)
       c) Execute: "mpirun -np processnumber -machinefile hostlist ./aps"
-         Execute: "mpirun -np processnumber -machinefile hostlist ./vaps" note that the processnumber should be specified and hostlist list the names of mpi nodes
+         Execute: "mpirun -np processnumber -machinefile hostlist ./vaps" note that the processnumber should be specified and hostlist list the names of mpi nodes Or just typing "./aps" and "./vaps" to run the codes on the current node.

+   #4) Compile RTM and QRTM codes

+     a) Go to the folder "sgps-qmodeling"
+     b) Specify the install paths of the CUDA C compiler and MPICC compiler (if not installed in the default path) CUDA_INSTALL_PATH=/usr
+       LIBCUDA=-L$(CUDA_INSTALL_PATH)/lib64
+       INC= -I $(CUDA_INSTALL_PATH)/include
+       MPI_INSTALL_PATH=/usr/local
+       LIBMPI=-L$(MPI_INSTALL_PATH)/lib
+       INC2= -I $(MPI_INSTALL_PATH)/include
+       LIB=-lcuda -lcudart -lcufft -lm
+    c) Compiling commands: "Make aps" for acoustic PSTD codes and "Make vaps" for viscoacoustic PSTD codes